chainwayxyz/citrea-docs/users/install-a-wallet.md

 Of course, the list is not limited to these, but these are some common wallets used in the ecosystem.

 In this tutorial, we will briefly go over installing Metamask on a Chrome Browser.
-Using Metamask, you can interact with Citrea Devnet quite easily.
+Using Metamask, you can interact with Citrea Testnet quite easily.

 ## Step 0: Visit Metamask website